ai-noos/elastic-dicts/README_VISUALIZATION.md

 # Elastic Dictionary Visualization Improvements

-This document describes the enhanced visualization capabilities for the Elastic Dictionary project.
+This document describes the enhanced visualization capabilities for the Elastic Dictionary project, including both the Python library and the web interface.

 ## Overview